-The first Black-owned Drug Store in Walnut Hills – probably the first in Cincinnati – appeared on Chapel Street in 1908.
+The first Black-owned Drug Store in Walnut Hills appeared on Chapel Street in 1908.
 Named simply the Walnut Hills Pharmacy, it opened with four partners.
-Archibald Henry Dickerson had a circuitous route to the Queen City.
+The sole pharmacist, Archibald Henry Dickerson had a circuitous route to the Queen City.
 Born in Missouri and raised in Louisville, he moved to Xenia, Ohio to study at Ohio State.
 Armed with a 1903 pharmacy certificate and a license to practice, it is not clear whether he came to Cincinnati before he joined the Walnut Hills partnership.
-Black Walnut Hills physicians Norbert C. Vaughan and Louis A. Cornish, who lived and practiced in the neighborhood, also held ownership stakes.
+Black Walnut Hills physicians Norval C. Vaughan and Louis A. Cornish, who lived and practiced in the neighborhood, also held ownership stakes.
 Robert G. D. Troy, the only Cincinnati native in the partnership and a graduate of Gaines Colored High School in the old West End, brought business rather than medical expertise to the Pharmacy; he managed the finances for the first year or so.
 Troy represented the rare Cincinnati African American who could follow his father, a bank messenger, into a position in the Ohio Valley Bank.
-The fortunate son rose to be a bookkeeper; in 1897 he moved from his position at the bank to assistant bookkeeper of the city of Cincinnati.
+The fortunate son rose to be a bookkeeper; in 1897 he moved from his position at the bank to assistant bookkeeper of the City of Cincinnati.
 Troy too lived in Walnut Hills.
 Each partner put up $350 for the business.

 The storefront at 1126 Chapel Street had previously housed a white wall-paper hanger who had his retail space in front and his residence in the rear.
 Archibald Dickerson, too, would occupy the apartment at the rear of the building.
 Clearly the previous establishment left no established customer base for the new store.
 The creation of a pharmacy in the space was a bold move: a white-owned drugstore was located at the other end of the block, on Chapel at Park.
 That store had been operated by a German proprietor, John Linnemann, from 1880 through 1903; the business continued – in white hands – for another thirty years.